Most of us have grown up watching at least one of the many Disney animated movies, from Snow White and Bambi to the more recent Frozen movie.

 Again, a story depicting how someone from common birth can do so much good without the need to become a princess or resort to shortcuts.

-Despite not being a princess, her name translates to “Princess” in Greek, and it’s quite a catchy name in my opinion.
+Despite not being a princess, her name translates to “Princess” in Greek, and it’s quite catchy and one of the most interesting Disney princesses names in my opinion.

 A girl might appreciate it, especially if she turns into a bit of a tomboy when she grows up.